Innovation and Economic Diversification

 Policy Initiative launched at workshop on “Developing a Skilled Workforce for Economic Diversification” in Baku, Azerbaijan.

 - Inaugural Meeting of Think Tanks 20

-Economic Policy Research Organization of Turkey hosts meeting, where innovation policy was identified as central to the Turkish G20 Presidency.
+Economic Policy Research Organization of Turkey hosts meeting in Istanbul, where innovation policy was identified as central to the Turkish G20 Presidency.